taichi-dev/taichi/README.md

 # Why Taichi?

-- **Fast development**
-   - Simple syntax is elegance: No barrier to entry for Python users.
-   - Naturally integrated into the Python ecosystem, including NumPy and PyTorch.
+- Built around Python: Taichi shares almost the same syntax with Python, allowing you to write algorithms with minimal language barrier.
+It is also well integrated into the Python ecosystem, such as NumPy and PyTorch.
-   - Automatic parallelization and differentiation spare you the implementation efforts.
-   - Develop fancy computer graphics programs in less than 99 lines of code!
-- **High performance**
-   - Born to harness parallelism in GPUs and multi-core CPUs
-   - Compiled Python just-in-time to binary executable kernels.
-   - Spatially sparse data structures: No wasted computation in empty space.
-   - Quantized computation optimizes performance on mobile devices.
-- **Universal deployment**
-   - Supports multiple backends including x64 and ARM CPUs, CUDA, Vulkan, Metal, and OpenGL Compute Shaders.
-   - Ahead-of-time compilation enables deployment on platforms without Python, including PCs, mobile devices, and even web browsers.

-And there are a lot more great features for you to discover: SNode (/ˈsnoʊd/), an effective mechanism for composing hierarchical, multi-dimensional fields, a cross-platform, Vulkan-based 3D visualizer, [spatially sparse computation](https://docs.taichi.graphics/lang/articles/advanced/sparse), [differentiable programming](https://docs.taichi.graphics/lang/articles/advanced/differentiable_programming),  [quantized computation](https://github.com/taichi-dev/quantaichi) (experimental)...
+- Flexibility: Taichi provides a set of generic data containers known as *SNode* (/ˈsnoʊd/), an effective mechanism for composing hierarchical, multi-dimensional fields.
+This can cover many use patterns in numerical simulation (e.g. [spatially sparse computing](https://docs.taichi.graphics/lang/articles/advanced/sparse)).
+- Performance: Through the `@ti.kernel` decorator, Taichi's JIT compiler automatically compiles your Python functions into efficient GPU or CPU machine code for parallel execution.
+- Portability: Write your code once and run it everywhere.
+Currently, Taichi supports most mainstream GPU APIs, such as CUDA and Vulkan.
+- ... and many more features!
+A cross-platform, Vulkan-based 3D visualizer, [differentiable programming](https://docs.taichi.graphics/lang/articles/advanced/differentiable_programming),  [quantized computation](https://github.com/taichi-dev/quantaichi) (experimental), etc.

 # Getting Started